aman21392/circDR-seq/README.md

 # nano_circ
 nano_circ is a pipeline to detect circRNA from naopore Direct RNA sequencing.
-It uses backsplice target fasta sequence to detect the circRNA in the nanopore data.
+It uses backsplice target fasta sequence to search the circRNA in the nanopore data.

 # Required Software
 Bedtools ( v2.27.1)